Information for University and College admissions teams 2022 Entry

 From January 2021 – March 2021 during the second COVID-19 lockdown, we again ran an online teaching and learning programme, providing online resources and lessons for all students (as previously).
 Students had a scheduled lesson timetable with a teacher for teaching new content, monitoring learning and feedback.
 This ran as previously via Microsoft Teams, but with timetabled lessons between 9am – 2:15pm.
 Students had exposure to every subject, however this was on a reduced basis in comparison to their usual school timetable.

 Throughout this spring term, vulnerable or key worker children were invited into class bubbles so that they could access learning and resources onsite, and we maintained contact with students regularly for support.

 Each year we plan and host a day on personal statement writing and setting up UCAS accounts for students applying to university, and CV writing for those applying to apprenticeships.

-In June 2020, due to the COVID-19 lockdown we were unable to provide the immersive experience that we would usually be able to give our students, and this was replaced by written guidance via email and letter.
+In May 2021, due to the ongoing impact of COVID-19 we were unable to provide the immersive experience that we would usually be able to give our students, and this was replaced by a virtual programme of support.